 Eight years ago, Dr. Hiroko Dodge and her research team began exploring the possibility that social interaction may improve cognitive function.
 In her first pilot study funded by the National Institutes of Health (NIH), her team talked with research participants using a user-friendly internet-based video chat program.
 The research team also tested the participants’ levels of cognitive function, including their ability to recall information.
 The results were encouraging.

 Dr. Dodge and her team at Oregon Health & Science University have now embarked on a larger and longer study, together with the University of Michigan and Emory University.
-The Internet-Based Conversational Engagement Clinical Trial (I-CONECT) now follows research participants for a year, video chatting with participants several times a week and using new technologies to assess cognitive function, such as electronic pillboxes that track medication adherence and iPad-based memory testing.
-Some participants also undergo magnetic resonance imaging (MRI) scans, so that researchers can observe changes in the brain over time.
+The Internet-Based Conversational Engagement Clinical Trial (I-CONECT) now follows research participants for six months, video chatting with participants several times a week and using new technologies to assess cognitive function, such as electronic pillboxes that track medication adherence and iPad-based memory testing.

 The I-CONECT team is partnering with local organizations such as Meals on Wheels to help recruit socially isolated older adults for the study, as well as seeking volunteers from the community.
 With I-CONECT, the research team hopes to show that engaging in frequent conversation might delay the onset of dementia, and establish a foundation for future dementia-prevention trials.